 Prior to joining Microsoft, Mr. Lazarus held executive positions with A.C.
 Nielsen, American Broadcasting Companies and Ziff Davis Publishing Company where he developed PC Magazine and PC Week.
 He has B.S. in Communications from Temple University.

-Mr. Lazarus lives in Seattle with his wife, Patty, and three children.
+Mr. Lazarus lives in Seattle and is the proud father of three children.